 CITY OF SOMERVILLE, MASSACHUSETTS MAYOR'S OFFICE OF STRATEGIC PLANNING & COMMUNITY DEVELOPMENT JOSEPH A. CURTATONE MAYOR

 MICHAEL F. GLAVIN EXECUTIVE DIRECTOR

 HISTORIC PRESERVATION COMMISSION

 DETERMINATION OF PREFERABLY PRESERVED STAFF REPORT

+Site: 26-28 Prospect Street

+Case: HPC 2014.042

-Case: HPC 2014.043 Applicant Name: City of Somerville
+Applicant Name: City of Somerville

 Date of Application: June 19, 2014 Date of Significance: July 15, 2014

 Recommendation: NOT Preferably Preserved

 Hearing Date: August 19, 2014

 A determination of Preferably Preserved begins a nine month Demolition Delay.

-I. Meeting Summary: Determination of Significance

-On Tuesday, July 15, 2014, the Historic Preservation Commission, in accordance with the Demolition Review Ordinance (2003-05), made a determination that 30 Prospect Street is Significant.
-Per Section 2.17.B, this decision is found on the following criteria:

-Section 2.17.B - The structure is at least 50 years old;

-and

-(i) The structure is importantly associated with one or more historic persons or events, or with the broad architectural, cultural, political, economic or social history of the City or the Commonwealth:

-and / or

-(ii) The structure is historically or architecturally significant (in terms of period, style, method of building construction, or association with a reputed architect or builder) either by itself or in the context of a group of buildings or structures.

-According to Criteria 2.17.B, listed above, historic map and directory research identifies the structure as a c.1890 Queen Anne style house.

-In accordance with Criteria (i), listed above, the Commission agreed with Staff findings due to the association with prominent businessman and politician Clark Bennett and his family; with workers housing at the edge of Union Square; and the industrial uses of the surrounding area, particularly the glass and meat packing industries of Somerville and Cambridge.

-In accordance with Criteria (ii), listed above, the Commission agreed with Staff findings, due to the ability of the subject parcel to convey significance regarding location, form and architectural integrity as a Queen Anne style house.
+I. Meeting Summary: Determination of Significance On Tuesday, July 15, 2014, the Historic Preservation Commission, in accordance with the Demolition Review Ordinance (2003-05), made a determination that 26 Prospect Street is Significant.
+Per Section 2.17.B, this decision is found on the following criteria: Section 2.17.B - The structure is at least 50 years old; and (i) The structure is importantly associated with one or more historic persons or events, or with the broad architectural, cultural, political, economic or social history of the City or the Commonwealth; and / or (ii) The structure is historically or architecturally significant (in terms of period, style, method of building construction, or association with a reputed architect or builder) either by itself or in the context of a group of buildings or structures.
+According to Criteria 2.17.B, listed above, historic map and directory research identifies the structure as c.
+1858-1870.
+The dwelling at 26-28 Prospect Street may be one of 3 buildings illustrated on the east side of Prospect Street on the 1867 E. P. Dutton "Map of Boston and Country Adjacent."
+In accordance with Criteria (i), listed above, the Commission agreed with Staff findings due to the association with prominent businessman and politician Clark Bennett and his family; with workers housing at the edge of Union Square; and the industrial uses of the surrounding area, particularly the glass and meat packing industries of Somerville and Cambridge In accordance with Criteria (ii), listed above, the Commission agreed with Staff findings due to the ability of the subject parcel to convey significance with regard to location, form, and architectural integrity as an Italianate style house.
 II.
-Additional Information

-Additional Research:
+Additional Information Additional Research:

+Page 2 of 8 Date: July 29, 2014 Case: HPC 2014.042 Site: 26-28 Prospect Street